MrPowers/express_practice/0106_install_express_from_scratch/answer.md

 mkdir ~/Desktop/some_express_project

-Run `npm init` to get the project set up.
+Run `npm init` to get the package.json file set up.

 The package.json file should look something like this: